IsakTheHacker/c-p3d-samples/Panda3DTutorial.io/README.md

 * __A C++ tutorial.__ This tutorial assumes a basic knowledge of C++-11.
-You will also be expected to know how to turn C++ code into executables on your platform, which also includes a basica knowledge of linker libraries and locations, header files and locations, and so forth.
+You will also be expected to know how to turn C++ code into executables on your platform, which also includes a basic knowledge of linker libraries and locations, header files and locations, and so forth.
 You don't have to be an expert, but if you're entirely new to the language then I recommend picking up a C++ tutorial before taking